tOOlmaRR/pubsub_challenge/pubsub/README.md

 ## Installing / Getting Started

-Simply clone project into a folder of your choosing from GitHub.

-### Initial Configuration

-Nothing special to do here at the moment.

-## Developing

 The following are instructions to get the application set and running up on your machine
 1. Clone this repo to a local folder
 1. Create a database named "pubsub"